Toxic Relationship Therapy in Washington DC: Rebuild Self-Trust After Emotional Manipulation

 “Toxic relationship” is a broad phrase.
 People use it to describe everything from unhealthy communication to emotional manipulation to dangerous abuse.
 That is why it is important to be careful with the label and to pay attention to the actual pattern.

 A relationship may be toxic when it repeatedly harms your emotional well-being, makes you feel unsafe being honest, or pulls you away from your values and sense of self.
 Abuse involves a pattern of power and control.
-The CDC defines intimate partner violence as abuse or aggression in a romantic relationship.
-It can include physical violence, sexual violence, stalking, and psychological aggression.

 This distinction matters because the right next step depends on safety.